 Tennis is a great game at any level.
 But the more you advance, the more challenging and rewarding it becomes.
 We’re here to help secondary schools meet those changing demands.
 We can provide high quality, focused training for teachers, as well as valuable resources and a range of equipment.
-To inspire and stimulate every young person, we can also help deliver innovative formats of the game, including Cardio Tennis, Timed Tennis and Team Tennis.
+To inspire and stimulate every young person, we can also help deliver innovative formats of the game, including Cardio Tennis and Team Tennis.

 Teaching secondary school kids all kinds of respect through tennis

 Tennis has so much to offer secondary school kids.
 On court, they can stretch and pit themselves against their peers.
 But tennis is more than just a great competitive sport that they love playing.
 They also learn valuable social skills that stay with them off-court for the rest of their lives.
 Self-respect and mutual respect grow enormously.
 Teachers tell us they can even see improvements in students’ academic grades.

 We support secondary schools with exactly the kind of focused, quality training that teachers need to inspire and encourage their pupils to take up the game.
 We can help deliver innovative versions of the game, such as Cardio Tennis, Timed Tennis and Team Tennis, so there’s a type of tennis for everyone.
 We also work with the Youth Sport Trust on our innovative new social change programme, Beyond the Baseline.

 - Free training for teachers with our Secondary Schools Tennis Teacher Course.
 The course has been developed to give you the confidence and skills you need to deliver both traditional and modified versions of the game.
 You’ll also learn about cross-curricular activities, how to organise competitions, leaderships skills and volunteering.
 We also offer a Cardio Teacher Training Course to provide you with the knowledge and skills to deliver Cardio Tennis within a school environment.